brain-tec/runbot/README.md

 *Note: Runbot is optimized to run commit discovery and build sheduling on different host to allow load share on different machine.
 This basic configuration will show how to run runbot on a single machine, a less-tested use case*

 #### Bootstrap
-One launched, the cron should start to do basic work.
-The commit discovery and buld sheduling is disabled by default, but runbot bootstrap will start to setup some directories in static.
+Once launched, the cron should start to do basic work.
+The commit discovery and build sheduling is disabled by default, but runbot bootstrap will start to setup some directories in static.
 >Starting job `Runbot`.
 ```
 ls runbot/runbot/static